S&P Global Offerings

 S&P Global Market Intelligence

-Joe Mantone is the News Desk Manager for the U.S. financial institutions group and the author of Market Intelligence's quarterly white paper on M&A and equity capital markets activity.
+Joe Mantone is the News Desk Manager for the U.S. financial institutions group at S&P Global Market Intelligence and the author of a quarterly white paper on M&A and equity capital markets activity.
+He also hosts the new podcast The Pipeline: M&A and IPO Insights.

 Event Support